aastha12/youtube-likes-prediction/monitoring/README.md

 5. To save the grafana dashboard:

 I have created a [grafana dashboards file](./config/grafana_dashboards.yaml) where I have used a standard configuration format that is used when creating dashboards.
 I also created a [data_drift.json](./dashboards/data_drift.json) file that contains the JSON model of the dashboard that I want to save.

+*Note: Docker compose is for orchestrating multiple containers.
+If these images already exist in the docker registry, then it's better to list them in the compose file.
+If these images or some other images have to be built from files on your computer, then you can describe the processes of building those images in a Dockerfile.*